 A forthcoming Kubernetes hybrid cloud option that joins products from Cisco and Google promises smoother portability and security, but at this point its distinguishing features remain theoretical.

-Cisco plans to release the Cisco Container Platform (CCP) in the first quarter of 2018, with support for Kubernetes container orchestration on its HyperFlex hyper-converged infrastructure product.
+Cisco plans to release the Cisco Container Platform (CCP) in the quarter of 2018, with support for Kubernetes container orchestration on its HyperFlex hyper-converged infrastructure product.
 Sometime later this year, a second version of the container platform will link up with Google Kubernetes Engine to deliver a Kubernetes hybrid cloud offering based on the Cisco-Google partnership made public in October 2017.

 "Cisco can bring a consistent hybrid cloud experience to our customers," said Thomas Scherer, chief architect at Telindus Telecom, an IT service provider in Belgium and longtime Cisco partner that plans to offer hosted container services based on CCP.
 Many enterprises already use Cisco's products, which should boost CCP's appeal, he said.

 CCP 2.0 will extend the Cisco Application Centric Infrastructure software-defined network fabric into Google's public cloud, and enable stretched Kubernetes clusters between on-premises data centers and public clouds, Cisco executives said.
 Stretched clusters would enable smooth container portability between multiple infrastructures, one of the most attractive promises of Kubernetes hybrid clouds for enterprise IT shops reluctant to move everything to the cloud.
 CCP also will support Microsoft Azure and Amazon Web Services public clouds, and eventually CCP will incorporate DevOps monitoring tools from AppDynamics, another Cisco property.